My Profile Photo

 Shared Services Teams - The “specialists” team

-A team of service area experts that it doesn’t make sense to have one on each of your other teams.
-Aggregate them into a single team and allow them to act as a supporting function on all teams while managing and maintaining a common approach and architecture for delivery of their speciality.
-Examples are Security, QA, DevOps/DevExp, ML, etc.
+These teams aggregate service area experts where it doesn’t make sense to have one on each delivery team.
+They act as a supporting function across all teams while managing and maintaining a common approach and architecture for their specialty.
+Examples include Security, QA, DevOps/DevExp, ML, and similar functions.

 Composition (Total 3 - 8 members)